All right, news roundup information overload hour.

 What's going on?

-Hey, so I got my first dose of the Pfizer COVID vaccine on August the twentieth.
+Hey, so I got my first dose of the Pfizer COVID vaccine on August the 20th.

-Um, but I was able to get into a neurologist the next day, and when I saw the neurologist, he told me that he's actually seen multiple patients with similar symptoms um about a week or so after taking their COVID vaccine.
+And when I saw the neurologist, he told me that he's actually seen multiple patients with similar symptoms about a week or so after taking their COVID vaccine.

-Mind you, I'm thirty-two years old, healthy as can be.
+Mind you, I'm 32 years old, healthy as can be.

 I don't have any underlying issues or anything like that.

-Well, I've had parasthesia is what they call it, which is kind of you know tingling numbness in my feet and my lower legs for about um about almost four weeks now.
+Well, I've had paresthesia is what they call it, which is tingling numbness in my feet and my lower legs for about almost four weeks now.

-Is the doctor reassuring that these symptoms will go away, or is this something that might even be permanent?
+It finally is the doctor reassuring that these symptoms will go away or is this something that might even be permanent?

 Well, you know what?